basementuniverse/vscode-kanbn/README.md

 ## Styling the Kanbn board

 This extension has been tested using various themes (light, dark and high-contrast), so it should always look somewhat presentable.
-However, if you'd like to set your own styles you can do so by creating a CSS file `.kanbn/board.css`.
+However, if you'd like to set your own styles you can do so by creating a CSS file called `board.css` in the Kanbn directory.
 [Check here](docs/styles.md) for more information.